 Middle School Self-Paced Program Tuition: $180 lump sum or 10 monthly payments of $20, for a 12-month Rosetta Stone license.

-Rosetta Stone Refund Policy: When a student withdraws from any World Language course, $150 is retained by Ensign Peak Academy to cover the cost of the 12-month Rosetta Stone license.
-This is due to the fact that Rosetta Stone only sells 12-month licences to schools, payable by lump sum, with no refund.
-You may transfer your license to anyone who is willing to take over monthly payments or reimburse you for your lump sum payments.
-Ensign Peak Academy may be able to assist you in reassigning your license to another student, but cannot guarantee that this will happen.
+Rosetta Stone Refund Policy: When a student withdraws from any World Language course, up to $150 is retained by Ensign Peak Academy to cover the cost of the Rosetta Stone license.
+This is due to the fact that Rosetta Stone only sells annual licences to schools, payable by lump sum, with no refund.
+Ensign Peak Academy may be able to assist you by reassigning your license to another student, but cannot guarantee that this will happen.
 In this case, you will receive a report of all completed items, your work will then be deleted from the Rosetta Stone platform and the license will be assigned to the new student, who may select any language and will start at the beginning and not see any of your work.